DynamoRIO

 Dynamic Scheduling

-Instead of using the as-traced schedule, we recommend re-scheduling the traced software threads using our trace scheduler.
+Instead of using the as-traced schedule, we recommend re-scheduling the traced software threads using our trace scheduler in dynamorio::drmemtrace::scheduler_t::MAP_TO_ANY_OUTPUT mode.
 Our scheduler essentially serves as an operating system scheduler for this purpose, though using simpler schemes.
 It models separate runqueues per core with support for binding inputs to certain cores, priorities, idle time from blocking system calls, migration thresholds, rebalancing runqueues, etc. It exposes a number of knobs in the form of -sched_* parameters for the command-line drmemtrace

 launcher or programmatically through the dynamorio::drmemtrace::scheduler_t API.